 Once the cookies have cooled, simple turn it upside down and they should fall right out! if they don't you can run a knife around the edges of the cookies then reflip.
 If they still don't release, gently tap the molds when they're flipped over, and they should come out.

-Yes, these Valentine’s Day themed heart cookies are super freezer friendly!
-You can either the freeze the dough baked or unbaked and they’ll last 2-3 month in the freezer tightly wrapped in an airtight container.
+Yes, these Valentine's Day-themed heart cookies are super freezer-friendly!
+You can freeze the dough both baked or unbaked, and they'll last 2-3 months in the freezer tightly wrapped in an airtight container or plastic wrap.

 Let the baked cookies defrost and room temperature before eating.
-And, you can bake the dough frozen by added about 3-5 extra minutes in the oven.
+And, if you’re baking the cookies from frozen dough, simply add a few extra minutes to the baking time.
+No need to defrost the cookie dough before baking.

 Storing and Making Ahead